 This type of fraud is committed by people who believe they are just “going with the flow” because everyone else is doing it.
 Examples of this, Ms. Richards said, can be found “in our market timing and late trading cases, where some people convince[] themselves that their actions [are] acceptable because other industry participants [are] purposely doing the same thing.”
 This behavior will often be found among corporate employees “who work in an environment that places pressure on them to make earnings projections and who may believe that ‘doing what it takes’ to make the numbers is acceptable or even expected.”

 However, if an indictment is handed down and a trial becomes necessary, you can rest assured that we will do everything in our power to guarantee you receive the best possible outcome.
-At the John T. Floyd Law Firm we remain dedicated to being the best lawyers in the courtroom and achieving results others thought impossible.
+At the John T. Floyd Law Firm, we remain dedicated to being the best lawyers in the courtroom and achieving results others thought impossible.

 Posted By: John Floyd